Estimating Causal Effects for Binary Outcomes Using Per-Decision Inverse Probability Weighting: Introduction

 \subsection{Data Example: Drink Less MRT}

-Drink Less is a smartphone app to help users reduce harmful alcohol consumption \cite{garnett2019development, garnett2021refining}.
-An MRT was conducted (embedded as one arm in a three-arm RCT) to assess and improve the effectiveness of a push notification intervention component that targets user engagement \cite{bell2020notifications}.
-Each of the 349 participants in the MRT was randomized everyday at 8pm for 30 days, each time with a probability of 0.6 to receive an engagement intervention in the form of a push notification and a probability of 0.4 to receive nothing.
-The content of each push notification was randomly selected from a pool of messages that encourage the user to keep track of their drinking behavior using the app.
-The researchers have identified a large causal effect on app engagement within 1 hour of the intervention delivery and a smaller effect within 24 hours of the intervention delivery \cite{bell2022optimising}.
-In this illustration of our method, we aim to explore whether the effect wears off within 72 hours of the intervention delivery.
-We define the binary proximal outcome as whether the user opens the app in the subsequent 72 hours after each randomization at 8pm.
-During the 72-hour proximal outcome window, there are two additional occurrences of randomization (at 8pm in the next two days), and the probability of at least one additional treatment being delivered in the proximal outcome window is 0.84 ($=1-0.4^2$).
-Therefore, on average 84\% of the data points would be discarded if one were to use the estimator by \cite{qian2021estimating}.
-Our proposed method will substantially improve the estimation efficiency.
+Drink Less is a smartphone app to help users reduce harmful alcohol consumption \citep{garnett2019development, garnett2021refining}.
+An MRT was conducted (embedded as one arm in a three-arm RCT) to assess and improve the effectiveness of a push notification intervention component that targets user engagement \citep{bell2020notifications}.
+Each of the 349 participants in the MRT was randomized every day at 8 pm for 30 days, each time with a probability of 0.6 to receive an engagement intervention in the form of a push notification and a probability of 0.4 to receive nothing.
+The content of each push notification was randomly selected from a pool of messages that encouraged the user to keep track of their drinking behavior using the app.
+The researchers have identified a large causal effect on app engagement within 1 hour of the intervention delivery and a smaller effect within 24 hours of the intervention delivery \citep{bell2023notifications}. \readdBiostat{In this illustration of our method, we aim to explore how this effect depends on the choice of the time window, from 1 day to 5 days.
+We define the binary proximal outcome as whether the user opens the app in the subsequent $\Delta$ days after each randomization at 8 pm.
+For example, when $\Delta = 3$, during the 3-day proximal outcome window there are two additional occurrences of randomization (at 8 pm in the next two days)}, and the probability of at least one additional treatment being delivered in the proximal outcome window is 0.84 ($=1-0.4^2$).
+Therefore, on average 84\% of the data points would be discarded if one were to use the estimator by \citet{qian2021estimating}.
+Our proposed methods will substantially improve the estimation efficiency.